-Technical Qualifications and Resources

-(Approximately 20% of the Technical Volume)
+Technical Qualifications and Resources (Approximately 10% of the Technical

+Volume)

-The Technical Qualifications and Resources should contain the following information:
+The Technical Qualifications and Resources must contain the following information:

-- Describe the Project Team's unique qualifications and expertise, including those of key Subrecipients. - Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project. - This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the applicant to achieve the project objectives. - Describe the time commitment of the key team members to support the project.

-Attach one-page resumes for key participating team members as an appendix.
+- Describe the Project Team's unique qualifications and expertise, including those of key subrecipients - Describe the Project Team's existing equipment and facilities that will facilitate the successful completion of the proposed project; include a justification of any new equipment or facilities requested as part of the project - This section should also include relevant, previous work efforts, demonstrated innovations, and how these enable the Applicant to achieve the project objectives. - Describe the time commitment of the key team members to support the project. - Attach one-page resumes for key participating team members as an appendix.
 Resumes do not count towards the page limit.
-Multi-page resumes are not allowed.
-Describe the technical services to be provided by DOE/NNSA FFRDCs, if applicable.
-Attach letters of commitment from all Subrecipient/third party cost share providers as an appendix.
-Letters of commitment do not count towards the page limit.
-Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
-Letters of support do not count towards the page limit.
-For multi-organizational or multi-investigator projects, describe succinctly: The roles and the work to be performed by each PI and Key Participant; Business agreements between the applicant and each PI and Key Participant; How the various efforts will be integrated and managed; Process for making decisions on scientific/technical direction; Publication arrangements;Intellectual Property issues; and o Communication plans Technical/Financial Data Sheet A template is provided.
-Applicants must provide the information as requested on all three tabs in the template, Application Data, Application TEA, and Application LCA.
-The baseline, interim, and final targets must be provided relative to the Applicant's proposed process.
+Multi-page resumes are not allowed. - Describe the technical services to be provided by DOE/NNSA FFRDCs and GOGOs, if applicable. - Attach any letters of support from partners/end users as an appendix (1 page maximum per letter).
+Letters of support do not count towards the page limit. - For multi-organizational or multi-investigator projects, describe succinctly: - The roles and the work to be performed by each PI and Key Participant; - Business agreements between the Applicant and each PI and Key Participant; - How the various efforts will be integrated and managed; - o Process for making decisions on scientific/technical direction; - Publication arrangements; - Intellectual Property issues; and